rcardin/scalar-2025/deck.md

 When a side effect is _tracked_ and _controlled_ we call it an **effect**
   1. The _type_ of the function should tell us what effects it can perform and what's the type of the result
     - The `drunkFlip` deals with _non-determinism_ and _errors_
-  2. We must separe the _description_ from making it happen
+  2. We must separate the _description_ from making it happen
     - We want a _recipe_ of the program.
     - **Deferred execution** & **referential transparency**